 Sarah Lyon-Hill, Ph.D.

 Sarah Lyon-Hill is Associate Director for Research Development at the Virginia Tech Center for Economic and Community Engagement.
-She specializes in cultivating viable solutions for community and economic challenges by integrating community and industry input, university resources and data-driven analysis.
+She specializes in cultivating viable solutions for community and economic challenges by integrating community and industry input, university resources, and data-driven analysis.
 She works across disciplines to engage key stakeholders, collecting and interpreting both quantitative and qualitative data to provide multiple perspectives and garner the greatest impact.

 Sarah’s areas of research include strategic planning, organizational development, socio-economic impact analyses including fiscal and ROI analyses, market and feasibility studies, and community cultural development.
-Sarah has significant expertise in understanding community impact and much of her research investigates how to most effectively gauge and articulate the social and economic impacts of different organizations, initiatives, and technologies.
+Sarah has significant expertise in understanding community impact, and much of her research investigates how to most effectively gauge and articulate the social and economic impacts of different organizations, initiatives, and technologies.
 Her favorite approach to community problem solving is finding creative ways to merge different research methodologies to best address the needs of each partner.

 Beyond her work in Virginia, Sarah also served in Northwest Africa as a Peace Corps worker, leading many community groups and facilitating vision and strategy meetings.
 Her work led to collaborative projects such as a community kindergarten, a region-wide birth certificate writing campaign, and a goat microfinance lending program across five women’s groups.
 Sarah has her Ph.D. in Planning, Governance, and Globalization, where she examined the changing national dynamics and roles of arts-based community organizations in community and economic development.
 She holds a master’s degree from Virginia Tech in Urban and Regional Planning from Virginia Tech, as well as bachelor’s degrees in French and International Relations from Beloit College.